camscoderepo/monkeycodeblog/src/pages/blog/post1/index.md

 ![photo](types.png)

 Types are the most important thing in Go.
 Go is a statically typed language and that means that variables have a specific type and that type cannot change.
-Static typing sounds cumbersome at first, you will spend a lot of time just trying to get things to compile at first.
+Static typing sounds cumbersome at first, you will spend a lot of time just trying to get things to compile in the beginning.
 Types help us reason about what our program is doing though and catch a wide variety of common mistakes.

 #**Basic Types**